mcsp-archives/processing-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 #### Managing Gifts-in-Kind paperwork in OneDrive/SharePoint

 The Archives manages Gifts-in-Kind paperwork on OneDrive/SharePoint through the Gifts-in-Kind folder.
-The Archivist is responsible for uploading paperwork to the folder and communicating with appropriate parties for next steps.
+The Director is responsible for uploading paperwork to the folder and communicating with appropriate parties for next steps.
 The gifts process includes the following steps:

 1. Archives staff uploads any preliminary paperwork for acquisitions received.
 This could include appraisal reports or notes detailing conversations and negotiations with donors.
   a.
 If multiple file formats are uploaded and cannot be combined (e.g., a Microsoft Word document and a Microsoft Excel spreadsheet), a new folder should be created using the following name convention: “Donor Name_Calendar Year Received,” such as “John Doe_2016.”
   b.
 If a single file is uploaded, it should be titled using the same naming convention.
-2. The Archives staff member in communication with the donor drafts the appropriate deed and facilitates signatures by both the donor and the Archivist.
-All deeds must be signed by the Archivist.
+2. The Archives staff member in communication with the donor drafts the appropriate deed and facilitates signatures by both the donor and the Director.
+All deeds must be signed by the Director.
-3. Once the deed is completed, it should be transferred to the Archivist to file and upload to OneDrive.
+3. Once the deed is completed, it should be transferred to the Director to file and upload to OneDrive.
-4. Once uploaded, the Archivist will notify the Archives Operations Coordinator to create an acknowledgment letter, which will also be signed by the Archivist and a copy uploaded to OneDrive to become part of the collection file.
+4. Once uploaded, the Director will notify the Archives Operations Coordinator to create an acknowledgment letter, which will also be signed by the Director and a copy uploaded to OneDrive to become part of the collection file.
 5. When the Archives Operations Coordinator sends the acknowledgement letter, a copy of the counter-signed deed should also be included.

-At the end of the calendar year, the Archivist moves all completed paperwork in the Gifts-in-Kind folder to the Past Gifts folder into a new subfolder for that calendar year.
+At the end of the calendar year, the Director moves all completed paperwork in the Gifts-in-Kind folder to the Past Gifts folder into a new subfolder for that calendar year.

 The Archives does not accept unsolicited gifts and the Archives Operations Coordinator should return all such items to the sender with a letter explaining this policy with contact information to discuss the donation with staff.